John-zzh/pyscf_TDDFT_ris/README.md

 This repo demonstrates the semiempirical method TDDFT-ris.
 A toy code for TDDFT-ris based on PySCF.

-Alos, see the TDDFT-ris+p plugin for Turbomole, [https://github.com/John-zzh/TDDFT-ris](https://github.com/John-zzh/TDDFT-ris)
+Also, see the TDDFT-ris+p plugin for Turbomole, [https://github.com/John-zzh/TDDFT-ris](https://github.com/John-zzh/TDDFT-ris)

 ## Quick run
 You can directly fork&clone this repo and then